 A patient in the intensive care unit (ICU) suddenly develops respiratory distress and hypoxemia.
 Her lungs sound clear bilaterally.
 She is placed on supplemental oxygen via face-mask while a chest angiography is ordered to assess the possibility of a pulmonary embolism.

 West Virginia University School of Medicine

-Ogaga is a medical student at West Virginia University and has completed his second year.
-He intends to pursue a residency in neurosurgery and intends to integrate clinical research into his practice.
-To this end, he is currently undergoing a Masters in Clinical and Translational Science (clinical research) with most of his research being in neurosurgery.
-He has been interested in the arts and humanities since high school and came to appreciate the poignant stories various forms of artwork tell during his university career.
-He enjoys observing all forms of art and actively write poetry (influenced by his love of Victorian literature).
-He came to realize that patients and clinicians may have their own stories to tell and that the arts and humanities can help all stakeholders better connect with stories of healthcare.
-In this light, he is currently involved in two projects that are aiming to use narrative medicine to improve patients' quality of life.
+Ogaga is a third year medical student at West Virginia University (WVU).
+He intends to pursue a residency in neurosurgery and to integrate clinical research into his practice.
+To this end, he earned a Master of Science in Clinical and Translational Science with an emphasis in neurosurgery.
+In 2015, Ogaga graduated from WVU with a Bachelor of Science in biology and a minor in economics.
+He has been interested in the arts and humanities since high school and came to appreciate the poignant stories various forms of artwork tell during his undergrad career.
+He enjoys observing all forms of art and actively writes poetry influenced by his love of Victorian literature.
+He realized that patients and clinicians may have their own stories to tell and that the arts and humanities can help all stakeholders better connect with stories of healthcare.
+In this light, he designed a project with the goal of using narrative medicine to improve patients' qualities of life.

 The medical school recruiters and academic advisers had conveniently forgotten this detail during my educational overview when I originally signed up to be a physician.

 Managing Editor Emeritus (2018-2019)

 Lydia Boyette is excited to be a managing editor for in-Training Magazine.
 In May 2019, she graduated cum laude with a Doctorate of Osteopathic Medicine and summa cum laude with a Master of Business Administration.
 Lydia matched via the NRMP into anesthesiology residency at the University of Central Florida.